kandukurisanghavi/kandukurisanghavi/README.md

 > "Rooted in values, driven by logic.
 I believe in building with purpose — whether it's a dashboard, a database, or a Django app."

-🌟 Scroll down to explore my pinned projects!
+🌟 Scroll down to explore my  projects!